technicianted/prom-aggregation-gateway/README.md

 To enable the job awareness (disabled by default):
 * Enable by-job option in command line `-by-job`.
 * Send metrics with `/metrics/job/<job>` URL path, where `job` is a unique identifier of the source.
+* To set gauge metrics reset expiry for dead jobs you can use `-job-prune-duration` to set the timeout duration.

 ## Ready-built images